 About Truganina Weather

-The name Truganina (pronounced "Trug-a-NINE-a" by long-time local residents) is an outer south-western suburb within the Melbourne Metropolitan Area, situated approximately midway between the state capital Melbourne and the regional city of Geelong.
+The name Truganina (pronounced "Trug-a-NINE-a" by long-standing locals) is an outer south-western suburb in the Melbourne Metropolitan Area.
+It is located approximately midway between Melbourne, the state capital of Victoria, and Geelong, the largest provincial city in Victoria.

-The origin of the name Truganina is uncertain.
-The commonly held belief suggests that it is named after Truganini, one of the last full-blooded Tasmanian Aboriginal women who is thought to have spent a short time in the area.
+Although it has never been substantiated, the popular theory about the origin of the name suggests that it is named after Truganini, one of the last full-blooded Tasmanian Aboriginal women, who may have spent a short time in the area.

 Background & Purpose

-The owner/operator of Truganina Weather is a retired Senior Meteorologist at the Australian Government Bureau of Meteorology (BoM).
-Our career spanned 38 years that included 10 years as an operational weather forecaster and 20 years as manager of the marine observing program.
-The latter also included 15 years as chair of multiple international panels that were tasked with coordinating separate components of national marine meteorological and oceanographic observing programs.
+The owner and operator of Truganina Weather is a retired Senior Meteorologist at the Australian Bureau of Meteorology (BoM).
+Our career with the BoM spanned 38 years, and included 10 years as an operational weather forecaster and 20 years as the manager of the marine observing program.
+The latter period also included 15 years as the chair of multiple international panels that were tasked with coordinating national marine meteorological and oceanographic observing programs to support the global programs of the WMO and the IOC.

 The purpose of our PWS is "to pursue a life-long passion for observing the weather".